 Karen Lynch is an experienced business leader, entrepreneur, and mentor.
 A champion of profit with purpose, the circular economy and of collaboration for positive progress.

 Following a corporate career in media, automotive and finance, Karen transitioned to the world of Social Enterprise in 2010.
 Karen was the CEO of Belu Water from then until March 2020, launching a brand that has become one of the UK’s Best-known and most awarded Social Enterprises.

 Karen is currently Vice Chair of Social Enterprise UK, Non- Executive Director for Homes for Good Glasgow, Non- Executive Director at The Peach Foundation and is an active mentor to entrepreneurs through Expert Impact.

-Karen’s personal mission is to inspire other business and individuals that there is ‘a better and kinder way to do business’, ‘that through business we can solve some of the world’s problems at the same time’, through sharing the Belu and her personal stories and experiences.
+Karen’s personal mission is to inspire others that there is ‘a better and kinder way to do business’, ‘that through business we can solve some of the world’s problems at the same time’.

 Under Karen’s leadership Belu demonstrated you can put the environment first and be highly profitable and impactful.
 Belu delivered £1m net profits in 2018, and since 2011 has transformed the lives of over 270,000 people through access to clean water and decent toilets through the company’s partnership with WaterAid.
 Belu received two Queens Awards for Enterprise, sustainable development in 2017 and Innovation in 2019.
 Belu was the first (and remains the only) UK drinks business to achieve the independent British Standard Institute’s carbon neutrality standard, PAS 2060.